 @Ben Gray – “Frome Forest Project”

-A project, combining cultural and economic initiatives, to create “Frome Forest” – a community owned, bio-diverse, rich land resource, including a community owned farm with rewilding, permaculture, learning, housing & community wellbeing at its heart.
+A project, combining cultural and economic initiatives, to create “Frome Forest” – a community owned, bio-diverse, rich land resource, including a community owned farm with rewilding, permaculture, learning & community wellbeing at its heart.

 @Ruth Wajsblum – “Reskilling”